Front Row lecture series

 4:00 p.m.
 PT | 7:00 p.m.
 ET

 Some of the most devastating diseases are driven by proteins that cannot be targeted with conventional drugs.
 Scientists are now discovering ways to control disease by recruiting the cell’s own machinery to tackle this challenge.
-In this free Front Row lecture, Associate Professor Michael Erb will take the audience inside the cell to explain how his team is developing “proximity” drugs.
+In this free Front Row lecture, Associate Professor Michael Erb takes the audience inside the cell to explain how his team is developing “proximity” drugs.
 Erb’s innovation has implications to change how scientists and cells join forces to fight against breast, prostate and blood cancers.
 Join us to learn how proximity drugs can eliminate proteins, rewire essential cellular pathways, and enable researchers to target previously “undruggable” proteins.